UniFi NAS Buyer's Guide 2026: The Best UNAS for Small Business

 - Share link generation and file transfers from mobile

-What Drive 4.0 does not include: Docker containers, virtual machines, iSCSI block storage, desktop sync client, or SharePoint/Exchange backup (on roadmap).
-For those workloads, evaluate Synology DSM or QNAP QTS.
+What UniFi Drive does not include (on SMB models): Docker containers, virtual machines, iSCSI block storage, or desktop sync client.
+The Enterprise NAS adds iSCSI and ZFS.
+For Docker, VMs, or a mature application ecosystem, evaluate Synology DSM or QNAP QTS.

 Total Cost of Ownership